kirti-jeswani23/Virtual-Mouse/README.md

 ## 📄 License
 This project is for educational and research purposes.
 Feel free to fork and contribute.

+---

 ## 🙌 Acknowledgements
   -> MediaPipe by Google
   -> OpenCV
   -> pycaw documentation

+---

+## 🙋‍♀️ About Me
+Kirti Jeswani
+Data Analyst | Data Engineer
+🔗 LinkedIn
+📧 kirti.jeswani23@gmail.com

+---

+## ⭐ Like This Project?
+Star ⭐ this repo and connect with me on LinkedIn.
+Feedback and contributions are always welcome!